devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/61.png)

-Implementing the above circuit on the standard computational basis states:
+Implementing the above altered circuit on the standard computational basis states:

 ```python
 for i in range(len(standard_basis_states)):